 A Great Gift in the Lake District

-2018 marks 100 years since the end of the First World War.
-In the early years following the war, two very special gifts were made to the National Trust to look after on behalf of the nation.
+2018 marked 100 years since the end of the First World War.
+In the early years following the war, three very special gifts were made to the National Trust to look after on behalf of the nation.

 Shortly afterwards, 12 Lake District summits were given to the Trust by the Fell and Rock Climbing Club in memory of the fallen.
 This included famous climbing crags and a large gift of land surrounding the iconic peak of Great Gable.
 It was described at the time as the "world’s greatest war memorial."

 This means that England’s highest mountain, is in fact England’s highest war memorial.